Nationals vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Nationals Betting Records & Stats

-- The Nationals have been chosen as underdogs in 137 games this year and have walked away with the win 57 times (41.6%) in those games.
+- The Nationals have won in 57, or 41.3%, of the 138 contests they have been named as odds-on underdogs this year.

-- This season, Washington has won four of its 12 games, or 33.3%, when it's the underdog by at least +200 on the moneyline.
+- This season, Washington has won seven of its 23 games, or 30.4%, when it's the underdog by at least +190 on the moneyline.

-- The Nationals have an implied victory probability of 33.3% according to the moneyline set by sportsbooks for this matchup.
+- The moneyline set for this matchup implies the Nationals have a 34.5% chance of coming away with a victory in the contest.

-- Games involving Washington have gone over the total set by oddsmakers in 72 of 152 chances this season.
+- Washington and its opponents have gone over the total this season in 73 of its 153 opportunities.

-- The Nationals have an against the spread record of 9-8-0 in 17 games with a line this season.
+- The Nationals are 9-9-0 against the spread in their 18 games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!